hasib32/rest-api-with-lumen/readme.md

 # Create "personal access" and "password grant" clients which will be used to generate access tokens.
 php artisan passport:install
-# You can find those clients in "oauth_client" table
+# You can find those clients in "oauth_clients" table
 ```

 ### API Routes